AugustoEMoreira/datasec-challange/Readme.md

 ## About Architecture

 I tried to follow as much as possible the clean architecture principles, so each service will have an usecase, services that needs to access any kind of data will also have a repository.
-The folder hierarchy is as follow: meliScanner
-    ├── adapter
-    │   ├── http
-    │   │   ├── datastorageservice
-    │   │   └── scanservice
-    │   └── mysql
-    │       ├── datastoragerepository
-    │       └── scanmysqlrepository
-    ├── core
-    │   ├── domain
-    │   │   └── usecase
-    │   │       ├── datastorageusecase
-    │   │       └── scanusecase
-    │   └── dto
-    ├── dependencyInjector
-    └── migrations
 The architecture is far from being a settled theme here, so this format could be different, or even better.

   ## How it works
  -  The user will create a datastorage using the POST `/api/v1/database`